 In this essay, Associate Professor Beth Bechky argues that organizational theorizing would benefit from incorporating a richer understanding of work and occupations.
 To demonstrate how, she turns to recent literature analyzing inhabited institutions, occupations as institutions, and occupations as negotiated orders.
 Bechky explores the theoretical and methodological implications of these approaches to show how they challenge some of our more abstract images of organizations.

-Research Expertise: Organizational behavior, role of power and politics in corporate decision making, causes of organizational wrongdoing
+Research Expertise: Organizational behavior, role of power and politics in corporate decision making and causes of organizational wrongdoing

 Consulting: Community health needs assessments, group decision-making facilitation